 Carefully optimized 1064 nm laser source utilizes 120 ns long pulses for efficient Cu laminated PCB processing.
 Typical, but not limited to, is double-sided FR4 structuring with copper thickness from 5 to 35 μm.
 While processing transitional metals is expected, polyimide foils are almost transparent for near IR laser light - although cutting might be possible with poor quality; visible heat affected zone -melted edges.
-But, due to the same transparency, copper on a DuPont® PyraluxTM AC (only with single-sided Cu available) can be structured.
-On an IR transparent substrate, excessive laser energy might heat up the bottom layer and slightly modify the substrate while cutting the top side of double-sided material.
+But, due to the same transparency, copper on a DuPont® Pyralux[TM] AC (only with single-sided Cu available) can be structured.
+On an IR transparent substrate, excessive laser energy might heat up the bottom layer and slightly modify the substrate while cutting the top side of double-sided materials.
 Processing the bottom layer might unwantedly cut the substrate.
 The process window is too narrow; therefore, we do not advise double-sided flex processing from both sides.
 For example, single-sided Aluminum on PET is a perfect task for ProtoLaser H4.

 Also, various RF materials can be processed, PTFE, or ceramic filled.
 Next to structuring metal layers on ceramics like Alumina, drilling and cutting is possible when minor coloration is not an issue.
-Instead of PI, brass might be a good and easy processable material for SMT stencils.
-IR laser drilling of resin-based materials is not recommended as the generated heat melt and burn the substrate.

-A high-frequency spindle motor is an excellent compensation for drilling and cuts out.
-Multilayer boards with common materials become thicker and mechanical drilling through the complete stack is the optimum option.
-The ProtoLaser H4 is equipped with a magazine for six tools which should be enough for most projects.
-In case more drill sizes derive from CAD, the operator can assign them to the closest available tool or, according to the software request, change the drill bits in the tool magazine during the drilling or cutting process.
-Within automatic tool exchange, the tooltip's position for each tool is measured, so tool penetration is always aligned with PCB stack thickness.
-LPKF CircuitPro software works seamlessly with LPKF Contac S4 and MultiPress S4 to produce double-sided and multilayer boards [https://en.lpkf.com/knowledge-center/1214/146.htm], which make this combination an ultimate set for fast HDI PCB prototyping with 100/50 μm trace/space on FR4 or similar substrate.
+Instead of PI, brass is used for optimal SMT stencils on this system.
+IR laser drilling of resin-based materials is not recommended as the generated heat could melt or burn the substrate.
+A high-frequency spindle motor is an excellent solution for drilling and cutting.
+When multilayer boards get quite thick, mechanically drilling the whole stack becomes the best option.
+The ProtoLaser H4 is equipped with a magazine for 14 tools which should be enough for most projects.
+In case more drill sizes are needed, the operator can assign them to the closest available tool or, according to the software request, change the drill bits in the tool magazine during the drilling or cutting process.
+Within the automatic tool exchange, the tooltip's position for each tool is measured, so tool penetration is always aligned with PCB stack thickness.
+The MTM (Material Thickness Measurement) is used to compensate for minimal height differences in the material.
+This ensures that the laser is in focus at every point on the material and delivers optimal results.

+LPKF CircuitPro software works seamlessly with LPKF Contac S4 and MultiPress S4 to produce double-sided and multilayer boards [https://en.lpkf.com/knowledgecenter/1214/146.htm], which make this combination an ultimate set for fast HDI PCB prototyping with 100/30 μm trace/space on FR4 or similar substrate.
 Thinner traces are not excluded but are material dependent and may require parameter optimization of an already experienced user.
 Develop Your Prototyping Combine mechanical and laser processing in a new manner.